eoas-ubc/eoas-ubc.github.io/docs/index.md

 # OCESE - Open-source Computing for Earth Science Education

-The OCESE project (May 2020 through Apr 2023) aims to transform undergraduate teaching and learning in UBC's [Department of Earth, Ocean and Atmospheric Science](https://www.eoas.ubc.ca) (EOAS) to use - and learn to use - open source tools including:
+The OCESE project (May 2020 through Apr 2023) aims to transform undergraduate quantitative teaching and learning in UBC's [Department of Earth, Ocean and Atmospheric Science](https://www.eoas.ubc.ca) (EOAS) using open source tools including:

 * Python as the principal and persistant programing language for students;
 * [Jupyter notebooks](https://www.jupyter.org) for entry-level or advanced courses requiring writing or modifying code;